hate-alert/Hate-Speech-Reading-List/README.md

 # Reading List for Hate Speech Research
 A reading list of relevant research papers on Hate speech and related issues.

+  In the past few years we have witnessed an increase in the number of hate speech incidents world wide.
+While there is a rich literature in the social sciences, the research on the computational aspects have just started.
+This list is an effort to create a *one stop comprehensive* guide for all research related to Hate Speech.
+The list is still incomplete and the categorization might be inappropriate.

+ We will keep adding papers and improving the list.
+Any suggestions are welcome!

 ## <a name='TOC'>Table of Contents</a>
   1. [Introduction](#intro)
   2. [Datasets](#datasets)